marcoarment/FCModel/README.md

 FCModel is a generic model layer on top of SQLite.
 It's intended for people who want some of Core Data's convenience, but with more control over implementation, performance, database schemas, queries, indexes, and migrations, and the ability to use raw SQL queries and SQLite features directly.

-FCModel accomplishes a lot of what [Brent Simmons wrote about](http://www.objc.io/issue-4/SQLite-instead-of-core-data.html).
-This is my version of that.
-(Are you reading [objc.io](http://www.objc.io) yet?
-You should be.
-It's excellent.)

 ## Beta status

-This is a __beta.__ I'm building [an app](http://overcast.fm/) around it, a few others are using it and making contributions, and it's stable for us so far.
-But changes are still relatively frequent, and the API may still change in minor but backward-incompatible ways.
+This is a __beta.__ I use it in [Overcast](http://overcast.fm/), a few others are using it and making contributions, and it's stable for us so far.
+But the API may still change in minor but backward-incompatible ways.

 ## Requirements